farshed/farshed.github.io/src/content/blog/on-losing-faith.md

 ## Nature of Worship

 The entire idea of worship is inherently absurd if you really think about it.
-Why would a being of unimaginable knowledge and power need daily reminders and acknowledgement of his grandiosity from lesser beings?
+Why would a being of unimaginable knowledge and power, need daily reminders and acknowledgement of his grandiosity from lesser beings?
 The very act of worshipping is absolutely pointless and serves no purpose.
-Could it be that this act of ultimate submission was all our ancestors could come up with to please a being they thought could bring them a good harvest or save them from disease and hunger?
+Could it be that this act of submission was all our ancestors could come up with to please a non-existent being that they thought could bring them a good harvest or save them from disease and hunger?

 As these questions whirled in my mind, I felt afraid.
 Afraid because these thoughts had the potential to land me in hell.
 Yet, I felt an obligation towards myself to discover the truth.
 "If a truly intelligent God exists", I thought, "would he care for my devotion just out of the fear of his punishment?
 I think he'd understand", I rationalized to myself.